Sorting and Valuing

 A shipment of rough diamonds is received at the DTC

 Even though every rough diamond is unique, buying and selling them depends upon assigning value to agreed standards of size, shape, colour and clarity.
-The DTC combines these factors into 12,000 different, identifiable categories of diamonds.
+De Beers combines these factors into 12,000 different, identifiable categories of diamonds.

 Deciding how to classify any given diamond is a task that requires skill and experience.
 It is at the heart of what we do.

-Diamond sorting is carried out in four sorting offices:
+Diamond sorting is carried out sorting offices in Gaborone, Kimberley and Windhoek.

 Much of the sorting operation is still carried out by experts using traditional loupes.
 However, in recent years, our use of proprietary advanced technology to accurately and rapidly sort larger volumes of smaller stones has given us and our producing partners competitive advantage.
 Technology research at our R&D facility in Maidenhead, UK emphasises simplified processes and improved value-added assortments.